Full “DU” Loan Approvals …Never Lose a Buyer Again

 11) Vacation Times

-Just like everyone else, the are certain vacation times of the year where our culture shuts down for holiday & these dates need to be factored in when an offer is made and the loan process in on going.
+Just like everyone else, there are certain vacation times of the year when our culture shuts down for holidays, and these dates need to be factored in when an offer is made and the loan process continues.

-Specifically speaking the week of Thanksgiving, the 12 days of Christmas (thru the New Year) and the 4th of July; all of which employees use the long weekends to combine with sick /personal days etc. to stretch out their vacation and avoid other travel bottlenecks.
+Specifically, the week of Thanksgiving, the 12 days of Christmas (through the New Year), and the 4th of July, employees use the long weekends to combine with sick /personal days, etc., to stretch out their vacation and avoid other travel bottlenecks.

-Under the new guidelines a spouse/domestic partner who is under the age of 62, can now be a “co applicant”; BUT the disbursement proceeds of the loan are/ will be reduced, based on the age of the youngest applicant.
+Under the new guidelines, a spouse or domestic partner who is under the age of 62 can now be a “co applicant.”
+However, the disbursement proceeds of the loan are/ will be reduced based on the age of the youngest applicant.

 Daniel Dobbs (.org)